Ebrahem-Gamal/Ebrahem-Gamal/README.md

 ## Projects

+* Electronic Circuit Fault Detection: Developed a system/methodology for identifying and diagnosing faults in electronic circuits to ensure hardware reliability.
 * Real-Time Digital Clock: A high-precision 24-hour clock system using ATmega32 and LCD display with full Proteus simulation.
 * Cloud-Native Patient Web Interface: Built a CI/CD pipeline, containerized a Node.js app, and deployed it on AWS using Terraform and Kubernetes.
 * Traffic Light Control System: Designed and implemented traffic light logic using Embedded C and simulated the hardware in Proteus.